Acefrrag/My-pose-estimation/README.md

 ## Driver

-Adafruit provides embedded programmer with a C++ Adafruit Sensor library.
-I wanted to try to develop my own one-off driver to practice driver development but the Unified library is better to use because the off-the-shelf library allow the embedded developer to switch in between sensor without worrying about data formata, unit of measure etc...
+Adafruit provides embedded programmer with a C++ [Adafruit Unified Sensor Library](https://github.com/adafruit/Adafruit_Sensor).
+I wanted to try to develop my own one-off driver to practice driver development but the Unified Driver still remain the best choice.
+Infact the Adafruit off-the-shelf library allows the embedded developer to switch in between sensors without worrying about data formata, unit of measure etc... according to the programmer needs.
+More details can be found [here](https://learn.adafruit.com/using-the-adafruit-unified-sensor-driver/introduction)

 ## Hardware